vishaaal/swiftcart/readme.md

-# SwiftCraft E-commerce Web App
+# SwiftCart E-commerce Web App

-Welcome to SwiftCraft, a modern and minimalistic full-stack e-commerce platform.
+Welcome to SwiftCart, a modern and minimalistic full-stack e-commerce platform.
 Designed and implemented using ReactJs, SCSS, React Redux, and Strapi, it promises a seamless and intuitive shopping experience.

 ## Features